Stephanieewelu/Software.Architecture.Packages/README.md

 - Develop a CI/CD pipeline for automated testing and deployment.
 - Integrate with more AI model providers.
 - Enhance search with natural language processing capabilities.
+- Create a dashboard for visualizing package performance metrics.

 ## Future Enhancements